data-dot-all/dataall/pages/code.md

 ```

 ## compose/ <a name="compose"></a>
-Contains the elements used by docker compose that make possible to deploy data.all locally.
+It contains the elements used by docker compose to deploy data.all locally.
-Check [Deploy to AWS](./deploy-aws/) to see how.
+Check [Deploy to AWS](./deploy-aws/) for more details.

 ## documentation/ <a name="userguide"></a>
 This folder contains information for developers to add content to the user guide documentation accessible from the UI.
 Here you can customize the documentation that is linked to the user guide domain.

-We are using MkDocs to generate the site, here is a [link](https://www.mkdocs.org/) to their official documentation.
+We are using [MkDocs](https://www.mkdocs.org/)
+package to generate the site.

 **Work locally**

 If you already have a virtualenv for the data.all project and
-you have activated the virtualenv shell, simply cd into the documentation/userguide folder and run:
+you have activated the virtualenv shell, simply cd into the documentation/userguide folder and run the following.
+The last command will run a local mkdocs server running on port 8000.

 ```bash
 > cd documentation/userguide